Skip to main content

 Not Sure Where You Stand?

-If it’s been more than 2 years since your last check, or you’ve noticed changes like headaches, blurry vision, or trouble reading, it might be time to get tested.
+If it’s been more than 2 years since your last eye doctor appointment, or you’ve noticed changes like headaches, blurry vision, or trouble reading, it might be time to book a comprehensive eye exam with you optometrist.

 Share article